-The right of use assets represents the lease contract for total of 261,190 Sq. meter of land leased by American University of the Middle East and American College of the Middle East from Kuwait government.
+Right-of-use assets represents the lease contract for total of 261,190 Sq. meter of land leased by American University of the Middle East and American College of the Middle East from Kuwait government.
 Buildings and leasehold land improvements (note 8) are constructed on this land.